MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-record-reimburse-employee-expenses.md

 ---
-title: Record and Reimburse Employees' Business-Related Expenses
+title: Record and Reimburse Employees' Expenses
-description: Post employees' expenses with the general journal to the employee's account and later post a payment to the employee's bank account to reimburse for the business-related expense.
+description: Post employees' expenses with the general journal to the employee's account  then post a payment to their bank account to reimburse the business-related expense.
 author: SorenGP

 ms.service: dynamics365-business-central